xiekeyang/oci-discovery/README.md

  'schemaVersion': 2}
 ```

-Consumers who are trusting images based on the ref-engine discovery and ref-engine servers are encouraged to use `--https-only`.
+Consumers who are trusting images based on the ref-engine discovery and ref-engine servers are encouraged to use `--protocol=https`.

-Consumers who are trusting images based on a property of the Merkle tree (e.g. [like this][signed-name-assertions]) can safely perform ref-engine discovery and ref-resolution over HTTP, although they may still want to use `--https-only` to protect from sniffers.
+Consumers who are trusting images based on a property of the Merkle tree (e.g. [like this][signed-name-assertions]) can safely perform ref-engine discovery and ref-resolution over HTTP, although they may still want to use `--protocol=https` to protect from sniffers.

 ## Example: Serving everything from one Nginx server